sciai-lab/boms/README.md

 :return modes: N x (2 + no. of genes) array containing the final modes.
 :return seg: N x 1 array containing the final segmentation.
+:return count_mat: (no. of cells) x (no. of genes) array containing the gene expression counts for each cell.
+:return cell_loc: (no. of cells) x 2 array containing the locations of the cells.
+:return coords: N x 2 array containing the locations of the mRNA spots for which the modes have been calculated.
+                In case no fov is specified, this is the same as the input x and y.
 """

 modes, seg = run_boms(x, y, g, epochs=30, h_s=10, h_r=0.3, K=30)